GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 still held, which was the control and was never in question, and never looked at the log at all.
 Both cases have been repaired in the reproducer suite.

-**Pruning and compression emit an explicit lossy-compression warning** on inputs where the compression was measured to be exact.
-Unclassified.

 **Validation through `Trainer.fit` changes Adam state despite restoring weights.** It was tempting to call this the same root cause as batched evaluation training the model, fixed in `95eb007e`.
 It is not: re-run against this branch, it still reproduces.
 Cause unknown.